-I also added a support in the middle on the top and bottom to make sure the side panels don’t warp at all.
+Once the back panel is in place, add a support in the middle along the top and bottom to make sure the side panels don’t bend inward at all.

 Position the center 1x2s just behind the middle joint in the side panels to avoid putting a screws through the seam (if you built it out of 1x4s rather than plywood).

 Add the trim pieces on the top and bottom of each side panel.